srackham/cryptor/README.md

 - Crypto and currency symbols are displayed in uppercase.
 - Saved portfolio valuations are date stamped.
 - Dates are specified either as `YYYY-DD-MM` formatted strings or as an integer date offset: `0` for today, `-1` for yesterday etc. For example `-date -7` specifies the date one week ago.
+- You can use integer date offsets to back-fill missing valuations.
+The following example back-fills missing valuations for the last 31 days (insert a `sleep(1)` between iterations if you encounter API rate limit errors):

+        for i in $(seq -30 0); do cryptor valuate -date $i; done

 - Dates are recorded as `YYYY-DD-MM` formatted strings.
 - The `-portfolio` option can be specified multiple times.